As annotations

 end

-In the example above, we are explicitly setting the version attribute for that module. @vsn is used by the code reloading mechanism in the Erlang VM to check if a module has been updated or not.
+is used by the code reloading mechanism in the Erlang VM to check if a module has been updated or not.
 If no version is specified, the version is set to the MD5 checksum of the module functions.

 Elixir has a handful of reserved attributes.
 Here are just a few of them, the most commonly used ones:

-• @moduledoc - provides documentation for the current module.
+- provides documentation for the current module.@doc

-• @before_compile - provides a hook that will be invoked before the module is compiled.
+- provides a hook that will be invoked before the module is compiled.
 This makes it possible to inject functions inside the module exactly before compilation.

-@moduledoc and @doc are by far the most used attributes, and we expect you to use them a lot.
+are by far the most used attributes, and we expect you to use them a lot.
 Elixir treats documentation as first-class and provides many functions to access documentation.

-Let’s go back to the Math module defined in the previous chapters, add some documentation and save it to the math.ex file:
+module defined in the previous chapters, add some documentation and save it to the math.ex

 defmodule Math do